jolicode/castor/doc/06-watch.md

 ### Stopping the watch

 The `watch` function will look at the return value of the callback function.
-If the callback function returns `false` the watch will stop.
+If the callback function returns `false` the watch will stop:

 ```php
 #[AsTask]